shurikasa/Buildyard/README.md

 [Presentation.pdf](https://github.com/Eyescale/Buildyard/blob/master/doc/Presentation.pdf?raw=true)

-## Using
+## Quick Start

 ### Visual Studio

+It is highly recommended to install a precompiled boost version using the installers provided by BoostPro.

-Use cmake to build a Visual Studio Solution.
-Build this solution at least once to download and install all dependencies.
+Use cmake to generate a Visual Studio Solution.
+Open this solution and build it at least once to download and install all dependencies.
 See 'Targets' below for more details.

 For development, open [build]/[Project]/[Project].sln and work there as usual.
 This solution will build the (pre-configured) project without considering any dependencies.
 Use the [build]/Buildyard.sln target to build a project considering all dependencies.

-It is highly recommended to install a precompiled boost version using the installers provided by BoostPro.

 ### Others

-Execute 'make build' or 'make [Project]', which invokes cmake and builds debug versions of all or the specified project.
-On Ubuntu, 'make apt-get' installs all known package dependencies.
-On Mac OS X, 'make port-get' installed all known MacPorts dependencies.
+On Ubuntu, use 'make apt-get' to install all known package dependencies.
+On Mac OS X, use 'make port-get' to install all known MacPorts dependencies.

+Execute 'make build' or 'make [Project]' at least once, which downloads, configures and builds debug versions of all or the specified project.
 See 'Targets' below for more details.

 For development, cd into src/[Project] and work there as usual.
 The default make target will build the (pre-configured) project without